Stroke & Carotid Artery Disease Treatment in New Jersey

 - Feeling tired

 Advanced Vascular Associates provides the most advanced imaging and treatment options for carotid artery disease and stroke.
-Because we value non-invasive healing, our first recommendation is always regular exercise, a diet rich in fresh fruits and vegetables, whole grains, and lean proteins, no more than one alcoholic drink per day for women and two per day for men, and the complete avoidance of tobacco.
-We may then suggest medication or a procedure to clear plaque from the affected artery(ies).
-The two main clearing procedures are angioplasty stenting and carotid endarterectomy.
+We may suggest medication or a procedure to clear plaque from the affected artery(ies).
+The two main procedures are angioplasty stenting and carotid endarterectomy.
 Angioplasty and stenting is a minimally invasive procedure, meaning only a tiny incision is needed.
 Your surgeon threads a long, thin tube called a catheter with a balloon on the tip through the incision up to the narrowed carotid artery.
 The balloon is then inflated gently, thereby opening the vessel.
 Afterward, we insert a tiny mesh metal tube called a stent to help keep the artery open.
 For endarterectomy, an incision is made in your neck and the plaque is surgically removed.
 You, your doctor, and your family will talk through the options and come to a decision about which treatment is best for your unique situation.

 Rest assured that our highly trained team will take good care of you and your family.
 Please don’t hesitate to contact us with questions or concerns.